Banjo turned 3 recently, and I’m a pet mom who likes to indulge in a little pet-friendly celebration.

 - Cool on a wire rack and refrigerate leftover treats.

 To celebrate Banjo’s birthday, I used “B” and “3” cookie cutters.
-I placed one of the finished peanut butter and banana dog cookies directly onto a decadent dog birthday cake that I made.
+I placed one of the finished nut butter and banana dog cookies directly onto a decadent dog birthday cake that I made.
 It was the perfect detail.

 Of course, details like this are really only appreciated by my pup’s humans, but savoring the cookies and drooling for more was definitely Banjo’s job.